JustSomeGuest/CmdPlus/Readme.md

 **© 2026 JustSomeGuest.
 All Rights Reserved.**

-SimpleCMDS and all associated source code are proprietary software protected by copyright law.
+CmdPlus and all associated source code are proprietary software protected by copyright law.

 You may **not**: